In this section

 From 1 August 2020 York Teaching Hospital NHS Foundation Trust is smoke-free.
 Patients, visitors and staff are not permitted to smoke anywhere on our hospital and community premises including the grounds and gardens.

 Smoking remains the biggest cause of preventable ill-health, such as cancer, heart attacks and stroke, killing about 80,000 people in England a year.

 Going smoke free means a much safer and fresher environment for our patients, visitors and staff and brings significant benefits for the health and wellbeing of everyone in our hospitals and those using our services.

-As part of the Trust’s smoke free pledge hospital wards we offer nicotine replacement therapy to smokers who have to stay in hospital overnight, as well as signposting those who want to quit to local stop smoking cessation services.
+As part of the Trust’s smoke free pledge we offer nicotine replacement therapy to smokers who have to stay in hospital overnight, as well as signposting those who want to quit to local stop smoking cessation services.

 Spiritual and religious needs

 The chaplaincy team provides spiritual and pastoral care for patients, staff and visitors which is sensitive and appropriate to the individual’s spiritual, emotional and cultural needs.
 The chaplaincy team covers the Church of England, Free Church and the Roman Catholic Church.